This is the visual display component to the Rafiki front bumper subsystem

 The Drive Motor controller is hard wired to this controller.
 If an object is close to Rafiki, the drive motor controller will refuse commands sent to it to turn or move toward that direction.
 The Drive motor controller is also tied into the drop-off sensor motor controller.
 If a drop-off is detected by any of the front 3 sensors, Rafiki's drive motor controller will refuse commands to move forward.
-The same goes with the back drop-off sensors.
-Each of these subsystems runs off of its own 16 mhz controller, which is responsible for monitoring specifically one system.
-This allows any drop offs or objects that are close to be monitored at the same time.
-By having these connections to the motor controller we are able to stop Rafiki and then alert that there was an issue.
-This allows much faster and more reliable response than sending a command to ARC. and then having ARC send a command to the motor controller to stop.
-Also, it is possible for ARC to miss a piece of information .
+The same goes for the back drop-off sensors.
+Each of these subsystems runs off of its own 16 MHz controller, which is responsible for monitoring specifically one system.
+This allows any drop-offs or objects that are close to being monitored at the same time.
+By having these connections to the motor controller we are able to stop Rafiki and then alert them that there was an issue.
+This allows a much faster and more reliable response than sending a command to ARC. and then having ARC send a command to the motor controller to stop.
+Also, it is possible for ARC to miss a piece of information.
 In this event, this missed piece of information could cause damage to someone or to Rafiki itself.

 You will run this plugin via a script.
 Here is an example script

 ControlCommand("Rafiki Front Bumber", Start)